philc/book-notes/reinforcements - heidi grant.md

     better about the whole situation and get the self-esteem benefits.
   * Don't create distance when asking for help: overdoing empathy, apologizing profusely, using disclaimers, saying how much they'll enjoy helping, minimizing the magnitude of your request.
-  * When showing gratitude, praise the giver's identity, not their act, and not how much their help is benefiting you.
+  * When showing gratitude, praise the helper's identity, not their act, and not how much their help is benefiting you.
 People like to be helpers, not to give help.
   * Create an in-group.
 It connects, and motivates each member to help each other.
 Emphasize shared experiences.
 E.g. "We're on the same journey together."
 "We're both always trying to help our teams."
+  * Helpers want to feel like they are being impactful, and seeing the impact refuels their tank.
+    * Make it clear and explicit what type and level of impact you expect to result from their help.
+Avoid vague appeals, like "I'd like to pick your brain" -- they can't connect how that vague help will result in some outcome.

 * Asking for help makes us feed bad (chap 1)
   * A list of psychological experiments surfacing just how terrifying it is to ask a random stranger for a